 Billardiera named after Jacques-Julien de Labillardiere (1755-1834), a 19th century French botanist who visited Western Australia and Tasmania with the D'Entrecasteaux expedition and named many new plant species.
 Uniflora from the Latin 'unus' meaning one and 'floris' meaning flower, referring to its solitary flower (but occasionally 2 together)

 Distribution and status

-Endemic to South Australia and found at the foot of Eyre Penionsula, Kangaroo Island and Southern Mount Lofty Ranges.
+Endemic to South Australia and found at the foot of the Eyre Penionsula, Kangaroo Island and southern Mount Lofty Ranges.
 Native.
 Uncommon in South Australia.

-Herbarium regions: Eyre Peninsula, Southern Lofty, Kangaroo Island
+Herbarium regions: Eyre Peninsula, Southern Lofty, Kangaroo Island, Green Adelaide

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island

 Twiner or creeper perennial shrub to 1 m tall.
 Leaves alternate, linear to narrow-lanceolate, entire or crenate, acute to 50 mm long and 9 mm wide, glabrous to sparsely pubescent, margins closely revolute.
 Flowers cream or white, bell-shaped, solitary or occasionally 2.
 Flowering between September and November.
 Fruits are cylindrical drupe to 40 mm long and 13 mm wide, green and hard when immature and soft when ripe.
 Seeds are brown, flat, reniform to 2 mm long and 2 mm wide, covered in wrinkles.
 Seed embryo type is linear underdeveloped.